coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 ```

 ### Sending a PageView event when clicking on a URL
-In a normal situation the public website or other system could sent additional ```PageView``` events to our Analytics engine.
+In a normal situation the public website or other system could send additional ```PageView``` events to our Analytics engine.
 You need that if you want to use our [Recommendations](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=237) component.
 The ```Recommendations``` component will look at your current journey and will use our Machine Learning to start recommending articles based upon other peoples journeys.

 In our case we simply wanted to add such an event whenever end-users clicked on the preview/and or followed the hyperlink.
 ``` javascript